 How to Celebrate the First Day of Fall with Kids

-Fall officially begins September 23rd.
+Fall officially begins on Sunday, September 22, 2024.
 Here are games, DIY projects, rituals, books, and plenty of fun first day of Fall activities to meaningfully observe the autumnal equinox with kids.

 First day of all activities with kids